NYC COVID Assistance Resources

 Brooklyn Chamber Resources

 Our monthly surveys measure the economic impact of the pandemic to Brooklyn businesses.
 The feedback we receive supports our advocacy efforts on behalf of the small business community to policymakers.
-Our February survey results on 2020 end-of-year operations are now out.
+Our April 2021 survey results employment and workforce issues faced by small businesses are now out.

 The Brooklyn Chamber's bi-monthly newsletter showcases our work in the field, our resources, highlights our members, & supports the Brooklyn small business community through news and latest reopening guidance.